mpcmagill/academic-kickstart/content/post/intro-to-denns.md

 For instance, the Navier-Stokes equations describe the evolution of a three-dimensional fluid flow along with its density, pressure, stress tensor, etc.
 These PDEs can still be written in the general form given above, but the derivatives will generally be higher-order tensors.
 For simplicity, the rest of this discussion will continue to talk about scalar solutions $u$.

-### Ordinary differential equations

-**Ordinary differential equations** (ODEs) are differential equations that only have one independent variable.
-For the present discussion, it is most convenient to think of ODEs as special cases of PDEs where the vector of variables $\vec{x}$ is just a single scalar $x$.
-In other words, the rest of this discussion applies directly to ODEs as well as PDEs.

 ### Boundary conditions